Welcome to Timberkits.

 Timberkits are a great way to explore the magic of movement by creating characters, creatures and contraptions with different themes and ability levels.

-We have a passion for wood and our design challenge has always been how to use a natural organic material in an engineering context and give it life and animation.
+We have a passion for wood and our design challenge has always been how to use a natural, organic material in an engineering context, whilst also giving it life and animation.

 Building a Timberkit is very absorbing and satisfying.
-They are unique products that will charm and fascinate you and draw you into the rich world of automata.
+They are unique products that will charm you, fascinate you and draw you into the rich world of automata.

-Start you collection today, follow our news and activities or read on here for more of our history.
+Start your collection today, follow our news and activities, or read on for more of our history.

 Timberkits is a family firm which has been running since 1993, based in the heart of beautiful Mid Wales.

 We design, prototype and manufacture new models every year and serve customers all over the world.
 Our products are really unusual and tremendous fun.

 Automata makers are a rare and misunderstood breed, isolated by their obsession with bringing inanimate materials to life and the workings of cogs, wheels and waggle sticks.
 The words eccentric, mad and genius often apply and who better to illustrate this than Eric Williamson.
 He may be seen on a regular basis around Timberkits HQ, recognisable by the beard, dusty clothes, pockets of tools and a distracted expression.
 Eric trained as a fine art painter in the 60s when it was OK to wear paisley fish-tail ties and live in the hills doing weird stuff.

 He started off making rocking horses, exercising his fascination with sculptural form and honing his skills as a wood carver.

 These were magnificent beasts but, unfortunately, too large and heavy to transport economically.